pawelrusak/react-note-app/README.md

   <br />
 </p>

-## Getting started

-**Obsolete!
-Will be updated soon!**

-Build using [NPM](https://www.npmjs.com/get-npm) scripts.
-The following scripts are available:

-- `start` - starts the development server,
-- `build` - bundles the app into static files for production,
-- `test` - starts the test runner,
-- `eject` - removes this CRA tool and copies build dependencies, configuration files and scripts into the app directory. **If you do this, you can’t go back!**,
-- `storybook` - start the component explorer,
-- `build-storybook` - bundles the component explorer,

 ## About the project

 A simple yet very functional application that allows the creation of various types of notes, secure storage, and easy management.
 Additionally, the application features an elegant user interface that ensures a high-quality user experience.